-The owner of any ATV warranted under this Arctic Cat Emission Control Statement is responsible for the proper maintenance and use of the ATV as stated in the Operator's Manual.
+The owner of any vehicle warranted under this Emission Control Statement is responsible for the proper maintenance and use of the vehicle as stated in the Operator's Manual.
 Proper maintenance generally includes replacement and service, at the owner's choosing, such items as air filter, oil and oil filter, or any other part, item, or device related to emissions control as specified in the Operator's Manual.
-It is the owner's responsibility to ensure that the ATV is used in a manner for which it was designed.
+It is the owner's responsibility to ensure that the vehicle is used in a manner for which it was designed.